How long can someone survive in rubble? What to know after condo collapse near Miami

 At least one person has died following a devastating partial collapse of a condo Thursday morning in Surfside, Florida, and first responders anticipate more fatalities.

 A heap of rubble remains from the collapse at Champlain Towers South Condo near Miami.
-But because workers have so far been unable to determine the structure’s stability, they have not begun removing the rubble of the 12-story condo to look for any potential survivors of the 1:30 a.m. collapse, the Miami Herald reported Thursday morning.
+But because workers have so far been unable to determine the structure’s stability, they have not begun removing the rubble of the 12-story condo to look for any potential survivors of the 1:30 a.m. collapse, the Miami Herald reported.

 Depending on the circumstances and severity of the collapse, if a person is well-nourished and hydrated, they could survive such a disaster for around a week, The Huffington Post reported following the 2010 earthquake in Haiti.